AckerlyXu/heima/articles/resiliency/resiliency-technical-guidance-recovery-local-failures.md

 ![AlwaysOn Availability Groups in Azure](./media/resiliency-technical-guidance-recovery-local-failures/high_availability_solutions-1.png)

-You can also automatically provision an AlwaysOn Availability Groups deployment end-to-end on Azure VMs by using the AlwaysOn template in the Azure portal preview.
-For more information, see [SQL Server AlwaysOn Offering in Azure Portal Preview Gallery](https://blogs.technet.microsoft.com/dataplatforminsider/2014/08/25/sql-server-alwayson-offering-in-microsoft-azure-portal-gallery/).
+You can also automatically provision an AlwaysOn Availability Groups deployment end-to-end on Azure VMs by using the AlwaysOn template in the Azure Portal.
+For more information, see [SQL Server AlwaysOn Offering in Azure Portal Gallery](https://blogs.technet.microsoft.com/dataplatforminsider/2014/08/25/sql-server-alwayson-offering-in-microsoft-azure-portal-gallery/).

 The following diagram demonstrates the use of database mirroring on Azure Virtual Machines.
 It was also taken from the in-depth topic [High availability and disaster recovery for SQL Server on Azure Virtual Machines](../virtual-machines/windows/sql/virtual-machines-windows-sql-high-availability-dr.md).